ome/omero-documentation/omero/sysadmins/unix/server-centos7-ice36.rst

 ..
 Note:: if you are installing PostgreSQL in a Docker container, some of the commands above will not work.
 For more details check `step01_centos7_pg_deps.sh
  <https://github.com/ome/omero-install/blob/develop/linux/step01_centos7_pg_deps.sh>`_

-Create an omero system user, and a directory for the OMERO repository:
+Create a local omero-server system user, and a directory for the OMERO repository:

 .. literalinclude:: walkthrough/walkthrough_centos7.sh
     :start-after: #start-step02